Halloween: The Real Meaning

-In England during the Middle Ages, All Saints Day was known as All Holy’s Day, actually, All Hallows Day –hallow just being the old English word for holy.
+In England during the Middle Ages, All Saints Day was known as All Holy’s Day, or actually All Hallows Day –hallow just being the old English word for holy.
 The date for All Saints Day varied from country to country at first, but was finally settled on November 1.
 Now, November 1 just also happened to coincide with a pagan Celtic festival called Samhain.
 From Samhain, which means end of summer, we get our celebrations for the fall harvest: pumpkins, jack-o’lanterns, bonfires, bobbing for apples, etc. But Samhain was also associated with honoring all those who had died during the previous year and with the need to help these departed spirits safely into the afterlife with various rituals (such as the bon–really bone–fires).
 It was believed, too, that some of the dead might manifest themselves at this time and make surprise appearances.
 As this pagan holiday became blended with the Christian one, superstitions arose that on the night before All Hallows Day, all sorts of devils and demons came out to possess the souls of innocent people.
 Many Christians believed that one should mock evil in order to ward it off, so they dressed up like demons themselves in order to frighten the demons away.
 Soon all these Christian and pagan activities had become one unified tradition that was celebrated on the evening before All Hallows Day.
 Therefore, it was known as All Hallows Evening (just the way Christmas eve is the night before Christmas).
 The word evening, or even, was often spoken and written as a contraction–e’en.
 Thus, you now had people dressing up like goblins and demons, lighting jack o’lanterns, bobbing for apples, and watching for ghosts on the night called All Hallows E’en… get it?

 The interesting thing about Halloween is that one of the most important events in church history happened on that night.